e-zoboli/e-zoboli/README.md

 👨‍💻 I work in .Net.

-📗 I wish to learn something every day.
+📗 I wish to learn something new every day.

 🌌 I would like to become an open source contributor